rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- Well-organized, easy to understand documentation prevents **technical debt** when something goes out of control.
+- Well-organized, easy to understand documentation prevents **technical debt** resulting in **office politics** when something goes out of control.
 Code refactoring is now easier with the help of documentation and even resorting to a full rewrite of an entire system, coordinating with a client again during the planning stage is now at the bare minimum.

 #### **Why are you focusing on something different from Machine Learning Engineer?**